10 Things To Do When A Stranger Knocks On Your Door

 Have a security camera

-…to see who is at the door (and to deter a potential burglar).
+A security camera will enable you to see who is at the door (and to deter a potential burglar who will also see it).
 A Fake security camera is also an effective deterrent, and an inexpensive solution.
 Having a sign indicating video surveillance, is also a good deterrent.

 Have a dog

-…and allow the barking to ‘tell’ the solicitor that a dog lives there too.
-If the solicitor is a potential burglar ‘casing the joint’, they will not want to deal with a dog and will move on to easier prey.
+A barking do will deter a stranger who has bad motives.
+If the solicitor is a potential burglar ‘casing the place’, they will not want to deal with a dog and will move on to easier targets.

 In today’s world, it is always better to be on the safe side and NOT blindly open the door for just anyone.
-The few thoughts listed above are just a sampling of many options for you when someone knocks on your door.
-The point is, think about your options before just opening the door, and be prepared with a plan of action.
+The few thoughts listed above are just a sampling of many options for you when a stranger knocks on your door.
+The point is, think about your options BEFORE just opening the door, and be prepared with a plan of action.